Updated: 021/04/22 | June 4th, 2022

 My Experience of Travelling Samoa

-There have been theories that the 3rd boy in a family is forced into this identity, but this has been strongly refuted by voices in Samoa.
-The fa’afafine have been a strong part of Samoan cultural identity for generations, however the Catholic Church isn’t a big fan due to same-sex coupling (most fa’afafine partner up with men).
+There have been some concerning theories that the 3rd boy in a family is often forced into this identity if the family have a surplus of sons, but this has been strongly refuted by voices in Samoa.
+The fa’afafine have been a strong part of Samoan cultural identity for generations, however, the Catholic Church isn’t a big fan due to same-sex coupling (most fa’afafine partner up with men).

-The more famously-known on a global scale, “Ladyboys” of Thailand would be a pretty good analogy of the fa’afafine people of Samoa.
+The more famously known on a global scale, “Kathoeys” of Thailand would be a close enough analogy for the fa’afafine people of Samoa.